St. John's College of Liberal Arts and SciencesQueens Campus

 The Master of Arts (M.A.) program in Spanish at St. John’s University will allow you to immerse yourself in the literature, language, and culture of the Hispanic world, preparing you for further scholarship, teaching at all levels, and many related careers.

 The program offers both a thesis and a non-thesis option.
-If you elect the thesis option, you’ll complete three credits in each of the following concentrations:
+If you elect the thesis option, you will complete three credits in each of the following concentrations:

-You’ll also take 12 elective credits in any concentration and six credits of SPA 900 (Master’s Research).
-If you elect the non-thesis track, you’ll take a minimum of three credits in each concentration and 18 credits of elective coursework.
-Regardless of which track you choose, you’ll also sit for a comprehensive examination to complete your degree.
+You will also take 12 elective credits in any concentration and six credits of SPA 900 (Master’s Research).
+If you elect the non-thesis track, you will complete a minimum of three credits in each concentration and 18 credits of elective coursework.
+Regardless of which track you choose, you will also sit for a comprehensive examination to complete your degree.

 Please see a list of our Languages and Literatures faculty.